maruohon/Minecraft-Overviewer/README.rst

 Do note that everything that would need tile entity data to be correctly rendered, is either missing or has some placeholder approximation.
-There are also no connected textures for the most part (except vanilla-like stuff like walls).
+There are also no connected textures for the most part (except vanilla-like stuff like walls and fences).

-The block ids are according to the FTB Direwolf20 1.6.4 mod pack (v1.0.20) (FTB universal configs).
-If your mod pack uses a different set of ids, then they must be manually adjusted.
+The block IDs are according to the FTB Direwolf20 1.6.4 mod pack (v1.0.20) (FTB universal configs).
+If your mod pack uses a different set of block IDs, then they must be manually adjusted.

 The files with modifications from vanilla to modded are:
- - overviewer_core/src/iterate.c
- - overviewer_core/src/primitives/base.c
+  - overviewer_core/settingsValidators.py (pretty name for Twilight Forest dimension)
+  - overviewer_core/src/iterate.c (adjacent blocks info for connected textures for walls, fences, glass panes)
+  - overviewer_core/src/primitives/base.c (biome based coloring for leaves, grass etc. and modded biome coloring support)
+  - overviewer_core/src/primitives/biomes.h (modded biome color definitions)
- - overviewer_core/src/primitives/nether.c
+  - overviewer_core/src/primitives/nether.c (add some modded blocks for nether ceiling removal algorithm)
- - overviewer_core/textures.py
+  - overviewer_core/textures.py (add mod block textures)

 You can view the changes and find out the parts that have changed by comparing the master branch to which this patch is based on and the result with the